DorkOS

 Denial List

-Denials persist in the SQLite database and are checked during every scan.
-You can remove a denial later if you change your mind, which allows the directory to appear as a candidate again on the next scan.
+The denial list lets you permanently skip specific directories so they do not appear as candidates in future scans.
+Denials persist in the database and are checked during every scan.
+You can remove a denial later to allow the directory to appear as a candidate again.

 Topology

-The admin view (callerNamespace: '*') bypasses all access restrictions and shows the complete topology.
+The admin view (callerNamespace: '*') bypasses access restrictions and shows the complete topology.
 This is what the DorkOS UI uses to render the full network graph.

 Health and Observability

-Health States
+Health states:

 Storage